 - You can use the "Request It!" button to:

-- If an item is checked out or we do not own it, search the Prospector consortial catalog by clicking the brown "Search Prospector to find it in another library" button that appears on the left.
+- Search the Prospector consortial catalog by clicking the brown "Search Prospector to find it in another library" button that appears on the left.
 You can order a copy of what you want online if is available to be loaned from another Prospector library.
 Circulation will contact you when it is available for pick-up.